BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 30/07/2023
 ---
 Today was a busy day from morning to evening 🥵.
 In the morning we cleaned the church and then we worked on the construction site 🙂.
 Late in the evening we had dinner and watched the movie Bella and Sebastian 2.

+31/07/2023
+---
+After the morning service, we went to Reduty and spent the rest of the day there 👍.

+01/08/2023
+---
+Today the fitters installed our garage gate and front door to the house 😊.
+We have a very nice gate 😁!

+02/08/2023
+---
+It was hard at work today 🤯.
+I have a hard task to solve and after a whole day I feel like I'm in the same place.

+03/08/2023
+---
+Today I helped my wife make jars 😆.
+Apart from that, work + some work on the plot and the day flew by 😏.

+04/08/2023
+---
+From early morning to late evening there is something to do 🥲.
+I really didn't have time to do nothing today 😅.
+We didn't even make it to the evening service 😭.

+05/08/2023
+---
+Friday and another weekend 🥰.
+In the evening we visited Marek and Daria and Marek gave me a haircut 😁.

+06/08/2023
+---
+Today we had a baptism by the water in Dubicze Cerkiewne 🙂.
+The weather until 2 pm was uninteresting, but later it got very pleasant (contrary to all forecasts).
+Thank God for this 😇!